BruhYutsu/Gigabyte-AB350M-Gaming-3-Opencore/README.md

-# Gigabyte AB350M Gaming 3 Opencore EFI

-Opencore EFI for Gigabyte AB350M Gaming 3 Runing High Sierra W nVIDIA Web Drivers.
+#Opencore EFI for Gigabyte AB350M Gaming 3 Runing High Sierra W nVIDIA Web Drivers.

 Should work for newer versions with a few changes in the config.plist

+Please refer to https://dortania.github.io/OpenCore-Install-Guide/ for info on how to make an installer and the bios settings you need to change

 # Tested With
 Ryzen 5 1600